-Prague’s Old Town is a mediaeval settlement, joined later by Charles IV’s New Town in the 14th century, transforming Prague into the third largest city in Europe at that time.
+Prague’s Old Town is a mediaeval settlement, joined later by Charles IV’s New Town in the 14th century, transforming Prague into the third-largest city in Europe.
 Though its alias ‘the Golden City’ is often attributed to Prague’s stunning vistas when it catches the sunlight, the origin is a much more practical one.
 The city’s gold reserves used to be stored atop the roof of Prague Castle.

-3. As you eventually wend you way to the other side of the Bridge, no doubt having enjoyed a little al fresco music, and laughed at some of the caricatures bring sketched along the way, you’ll reach the Old Town Bridge Tower.
+3. As you eventually wend your way to the other side of the Bridge, no doubt have enjoyed a little alfresco music and laughed at some of the caricatures bring sketched along the way, you’ll reach the Old Town Bridge Tower.
 Like the Powder Tower in Náměstí Republiky, this used to be part of the Old Towns’ fortifications.
 Yet despite its practical means, the Gothic-style ornamentation means this building is deemed one of the most astounding of its kind.
-Look upwards as your pass through its passageway and marvel at its 14th century murals.
+Look upwards as your pass through its passageway and marvel at its 14th-century murals.

 4. Coming out of the Bridge Tower to your left is the Church of St Francis Seraph – often overlooked due to its being surrounded by so many other historical structures.
-It belongs to Order of the Knights of the Cross with a Red Star and was founded by St. Agnes of Bohemia in 1233.
-Where the monastery hospital used to be is now located an exhibition space in which is displayed a fragment of the Judith Bridge.
-This stood in the place of Charles Bridge until 1342.
+It belonged to the Order of the Knights of the Cross with a Red Star and was founded by St. Agnes of Bohemia in 1233.
+The monastery hospital is now located in an exhibition space that displays a fragment of the Judith Bridge.
+This stood in place of Charles Bridge until 1342.

 7. As you snake your way through the Clementinum’s grounds and pass through an exiting archway, you’ll arrive out onto Mariánské náměstí.
-Directly in front of you is Prague City Hall, home to the city’s mayor, and to your left, Prague City Library on top of which you can make out statues representing the various subjects of academia.
+Directly in front of you is Prague City Hall, home to the city’s mayor, and to your left, Prague City Library, on top of which you can make statues representing the various academic subjects.
 A small oasis of calm between the Charles Bridge and the Old Town Square, there can be something eerie about Mariánské náměstí, especially at night.
-Perhaps it is has something to do with constant gentle trickle of water emanating from the statue of a girl in one corner of the Square.
-Alternatively, it could be the black, armoured figure stood to the left of the City Hall.
-It is that of the Iron Night –an accursed character who is said to come to life every 100 years and haunt the streets, seeking out virgins.
+Perhaps it is has something to do with a constant gentle trickle of water emanating from the statue of a girl in one corner of the Square.
+Alternatively, it could be the black, armoured figure that stood to the left of the City Hall.
+Finally, it is that of the Iron Night –an accursed character who is said to come to life every 100 years and haunt the streets, seeking out virgins.

-8. With the City Hall still in front of you, bear right onto Husova, the most interesting sites of which is the Clam-Gallas Palace, built by the Italian architect Domenico Canevale.
+8. With the City Hall still in front of you, bear right onto Husova, the most interesting site of the Clam-Gallas Palace, built by the Italian architect Domenico Canevale.
 The weight of the entire palace appears to be borne by two stone giants, their carved muscles forever strained.
-During the 18th century, Clam-Gallas was the venue for many a lavish concert, two of the most remembered being those by Mozart and Beethoven.
+During the 18th century, Clam-Gallas was the venue for many lavish concerts, two of the most remembered ones by Mozart and Beethoven.
 A little further up along the street on your left is the Church of St Giles, from outside which somebody will undoubtedly shove a flyer in your hand, promoting a classical concert.
 One of the church’s notable preachers was Jan Milíč of Kroměříž, a leading advocate of the Pre-Hussite Reformation.

-9. In fact this area is rich in Hussite history, and as you may have already elicited, Husova is named after the religious reformer Jan Hus.
+9. In fact, this area is rich in Hussite history, and as you may have already elicited, Husova is named after the religious reformer Jan Hus.
 The reason for this is that Hus once preached at the Bethlehem Chapel, which you will find in Betlémské náměstí, off to the right just before you reach the end of Husova.
-Even though the building can hold up to 3,000 people it never earned the title of ‘church’.
-When Hus was excommunicated in 1412, the Pope ordered for Bethlehem Chapel to be pulled down, but this was bluntly ignored by the Old Town council, so it is them we have to thank for its existence today.
+Even though the building can hold up to 3,000 people, it never earned the title of ‘church’.
+When Hus was excommunicated in 1412, the Pope ordered for Bethlehem Chapel to be pulled down, but the Old Town council bluntly ignored this, so it is them we have to thank for its existence today.

 11. Follow Skořepka street up to Uhelný trh (this translates as coal market, which is exactly what this site used to be).
 If you fancy rewarding yourself with a glass of good Moravian wine, take a cheeky detour down Michalská, where you will discover a close-knit collection of bars that comes alive every weekday afternoon with the sounds of guitar-strumming and slightly-sozzled locals.
 If you’re there at the right time of year, you might also get to taste the legendary burchak, a cloudy drink made from the first harvest of grapes.
 Otherwise, cross Uhelný trh onto Havelská, pick up a souvenir of your walk at its flea market, and bear left onto Melantrichova, which will feed you all the way through to the Old Town Square.

 This tour can be walked on your own (self-guided tour), or we can arrange for you a professional English-speaking guide.
-The tour guide can even tailor this walk to your special needs, for example recommend a place where to stop for lunch, including a river cruise or tram ride if you are tired walking, etc. The guide can pick you up at your hotel, or you can arrange to meet anywhere in the city.
-Email us your details for price quote.
+The tour guide can even tailor this walk to your special needs.
+For example, recommend a place to stop for lunch, including a river cruise or tram ride if you are tired walking, etc. The guide can pick you up at your hotel, or you can arrange to meet anywhere in the city.
+Please email us your details for a price quote.